Quantum Universality in Composite Systems: A Trichotomy of Clifford Resources: Introduction

 \section{Introduction}

-What makes a quantum computer more powerful than a classical one?
-The standard narrative points to interference and entanglement, yet the Gottesman-Knill theorem reveals that highly-entangled states can be efficiently simulated classically when generated by Clifford operations alone~\cite{Gottesman1998, AaronsonGottesman2004}.
-The missing resource that lifts computation beyond classical reach is typically identified as ``magic'': non-stabilizer states or non-Clifford gates that enable quantum universality---the ability to approximate any unitary operator to arbitrary precision by composing elements from a finite gate set~\cite{Kitaev1997, Deutsch1995}.
-This paper reveals that for quantum systems of composite dimension magic can emerge from the interplay of classical operations, with the local Hilbert space dimension unfolding as a previously unrecognized computational resource.
+A basic question in quantum information science is how quantum computation departs from classical computation.
+While quantum entanglement is often cited as one source of this advantage, the Gottesman-Knill theorem shows a limitation: within the stabilizer setting, Clifford circuits can be efficiently simulated classically~\cite{Gottesman1998, AaronsonGottesman2004}.
+This result extends to higher-dimensional qudits, where efficient classical simulation of Clifford circuits has also been established~\cite{Gheorghiu2014, deBeaudrap2013}.
+The missing resource that lifts computation beyond classical reach is typically identified as \emph{magic}: non-stabilizer states or non-Clifford gates that enable quantum universality---the ability to approximate any unitary operator to arbitrary precision by finite gate compositions~\cite{kitaevbook}.
+Establishing conditions under which the Clifford group in high-dimensional systems yields universal quantum computation remains an open problem.
+In this work, we analyze this question for the single-qudit Clifford group.

-Consider a quantum register composed of subregisters with coprime local dimensions---say, a qutrit ($d=3$) coupled to a ququart ($d=4$).
-Coupling between them can be attained via the generalized \emph{intra-qudit} controlled-addition gate: a permutation matrix that adds the control value to the target modulo $d$.
-Notably, this operation is classical and specified entirely by discrete modular arithmetic.
-Yet we prove that when such intra-qudit gates connect subregisters of coprime dimension, the group they generate together with local Clifford operations is dense in the special unitary group.
-Universality emerges from arithmetic alone.

-This inverts the conventional understanding of quantum resources.
-In standard qubit architectures, the single-qubit Clifford group supplemented by CNOT gates remains finite---it is the multi-qubit Clifford group, efficiently simulable by the Gottesman-Knill theorem.
-Achieving universality demands a dedicated non-Clifford resource, such as the $T$-gate or magic states prepared through costly distillation protocols~\cite{Bravyi2005}.
-Our results show that this overhead is an artifact of homogeneous architectures built from identical subsystems, not an intrinsic feature of quantum computation.
-When local dimensions are coprime, the ``free'' entangling operations that any architecture provides are already sufficient.

-The phenomenon has a transparent algebraic origin.
-The generalized CNOT is a classical reversible gate.
-However, when connecting subsystems of coprime dimensions $p$ and $q$, it acts on local Pauli operators to produce diagonal gates.
-By B\'{e}zout's identity, these gates construct fractional phases $2\pi/pq$---inaccessible to either local Clifford group.
-Hence, the generation of dense subgroups follows from gates that individually preserve the computational basis.
-This suggests viewing \emph{local dimension as a computational resource}.
-Unlike prime-power dimensions like $d=4$, coprime dimensions like $d=6$ allow the ``mixing'' of incompatible modular arithmetics, creating quantum resources from the arithmetic structure alone.